IgniteUI/app-builder/ROADMAP.md

 # Roadmap - Indigo.Design App Builder
-## Current Iteration (Due by Dec, 2021)
+## Current Iteration (Due by March, 2022)
- - Standalone App Builder Experience
- - Blazor support - transformers
- - Import XD assets upon app creation with App Builder
- - One level nested array binding support
- - App Builder Documentation split
+- On-Premise version of App Builder
- - Theming plugin Grays colors support (being able to switch light/dark theme)
+- OpenAPI (Swagger) Support

 ## Going down the road
 - Share and preview app from Indigo.Cloud
-- OpenAPI/Swagger Support (POC)
 - CSS grid layout support
 - Chart component in the Toolbox (financial/category)
 - Create sample apps with a Grid and Chart